canonical/launchpad-manual/docs/user/explanation/packaging/packaging.rst

 modified or bleeding edge version of your favourite software, with Launchpad's source package recipes you can:

--  take the code in one or more Bazaar or Git branches
+-  take the code in one or more Git branches
 -  borrow the packaging information from the software's existing Ubuntu package
 -  sit back and get an automatic build on every day the source changes,